jxnl/blog/docs/things.md

 ## Services

+I'm trying to constantly buy my time back.
+The first person I'd hire would be an EA, then cleaners, then a chef.
+I'm still looking for a meal prep chef who could come to my house and cook for me once a week.

 - **Laundry & Cleaning Service:** Save time, maintain tidy space.
 - **Massage Therapy (bi-monthly):** Stay loose, reduce stress.
 - **Concierge Medical & Personal Chef (optional):** Focus on lean body goals, specialized care.